Tips For Natural Navigation

-In the time before iPhones and Google Maps, or even well before compasses, navigation was done very differently.
-Mother nature has always been able to provide us with everything we need to navigate through the wilderness, we just have to know where to look.
+Navigation was done differently before iPhones, Google Maps, or even compasses.
+Our ancestors depended on natural navigation because Mother Nature has always given us everything we need to find our direction through the wilderness.
+We just have to know where to look.

 Man Standing On Rocks

-If you’ve ever wanted to ditch your GPS system and let the planet guide you, we’re here to show you how.
+We’re here to show you how if you’ve ever wanted to ditch your GPS system and let the wild signs guide you.
 We’ve found all of the ways to navigate with nature and some handy tips you can use to ensure that you never get lost when you’re on a camping trip.

-Bringing along a compass or GPS system is one of those essential camping supplies, just like a sleeping bag or tent.
-Although it wouldn’t be wise to ditch them altogether, you can learn how to navigate using nature so if the need ever arises, you’d be able to find your way home.
-Here are some common ways to use natural resources in order to get where you need to go.
+A compass or GPS system are essential camping supplies, just like a sleeping bag or tent.
+Although it wouldn’t be wise to ditch them altogether, you can learn how to navigate using nature.
+Once you master reading nature, if ever the need arises, you’ll be able to find your way home.
+Here are some natural navigation techniques to get where you need to go.

 • East: During March and September for the Equinoxes